sashlinreddy/dyn-fed/README.md

     * quantize: Whether or not to use quantization when communicating parameters
     * comm_period: How often to communicate parameters
     * delta_switch: When to switch to every iteration communication
-    * timeout: Time given for any workers to join
+    * timeout: Time given for any clients to join
-    * send_gradients: Whether or not to send gradients back to master
+    * send_gradients: Whether or not to send gradients back to server
     * shared_folder: Dataset to be used

 ## View Results